AlanInTsukuba/name-gender-ja/index.md

 #### 1. Individually searched given names selected from persons listed in Japanese registered designs

 Registered designs published by the Japan Patent and Trademark Office (JPO) list persons in three roles: 1) examiners, 2) agents, and 3) creators.
 One approach to identifying genders of given names is to search for actual persons with those names and record names and either disclosed or perceived binary genders.
 While this can provide maximal coverage of names listed in registered designs, it is not clear whether or not this data can be subjected to statistical tests and can be applied to other name collections.
+(Dataset not released)

 #### 2. Collections of given names obtained from internet sources

 So far, two kinds of internet sources have been indentified that can be used for statistical estimation of gender based on given names.
 Being more general population samples, they should lend themselves to statistical testing and application to other name collections.
-The first kind is gender-specific Wikipedia categories.
+The first kind is gender-specific Wikipedia categories (dataset to be released).
 The second kind is gender-specific sports rosters, particularly marathon rosters.
+(Release of dataset under consideration.)

 #### 3. Gender estimator based on ending characters

 The given names collections are used to generate classification rules using the ending characters similar to those used by <a href="#LariviereEtal2013">Larivière et al (2013)</a> but with Japanese Kanji characters.
+(Release of dataset under consideration.)

 ## Ethics and privacy

+For individually searched given names, binary genders were assigned based on declared or revealed genders in Facebook profiles, Wikipedia biographies, or gender-specific sports rosters; inferred genders from obituaries and the like; or perceived genders from labeled photographs.
+Facebook profiles for which genders were hidden were excluded even if gender could be perceived from the profile photograph as hiding gender can be treated as explicitly prohibiting use of the profile for gender identification.

 ## Background